Master’s-Level Entry-Into-Nursing Program

 Please submit a 200-word essay that addresses the following:

-1. What factors led to your current status of not meeting the minimum admission criteria?
+1. What factors led to you not meeting the minimum GPA for admission?

-2. In what ways have you taken steps to enhance your academic performance or shown proficiency in challenging coursework?
+2. What steps have you taken to improve your academic performance or demonstrate proficiency in challenging coursework?

 3. Can you describe your strategy to achieve success in the nursing program if you are admitted?